-- (i) Two birds with one stone.
+- Two birds with one stone.
 We study the problem of solving both data-effective and data-efficient ML in one framework, which is an important but not addressed problem.
-(Section 3) - (ii) NP-hardness and approximate solutions.
+(Section 3) - NP-hardness and approximate solutions.
 We prove the NP-hardness of the problem.
 We propose a greedy algorithm with an approximate ratio.
-(Section 4) - (iii) Imputation-in-the-loop optimizations.
-We develop optimization techniques that integrate imputation-in-theloop into the coreset selection process, to improve the efficiency while achieving high accuracy.
+(Section 4) - Optimizations.
+We develop optimization techniques that integrate imputation-in-the-loop into the coreset selection process, to improve the efficiency while achieving high accuracy.
 We also analyze the convergence rate of our method and theoretically prove that it can converge fast.
-(Section 5)

-- (iv) Group-based acceleration.
-We develop group-based techniques to further improve the efficiency.
-We also analyze the theoretical guarantee and convergence of the proposed techniques.
-(Section 6) - (v) Experiments.
-We conduct extensive experiment on 8 real-world datasets and compare with 10 baselines to show that GoodCore can select a well-performed coreset to achieve both data-effective and data-efficient ML while consuming a low human cost.
-(Section 7)
+(Section 5) - Experiments.
+We conduct extensive experiment on 6 real-world datasets and compare with 10 baselines to show that GoodCore can select a well-performed coreset to achieve both data-effective and data-efficient ML while consuming a low human cost.
+(Section 6)